ajaykumarns/ajaykumarns.github.io/content/posts/crewai-local-models/index.md

 ---
 title: "Running CrewAI with Local Models: Observations and Insights"
-tags: [CrewAI, AI Agents, Local LLMs, Python]
-categories: [blog, tech]
+subtitle: "A practical guide to running CrewAI with local models"
-date: 2025-04-03T10:30:00+05:30
+date: 2024-04-07T10:30:00+05:30
+lastmod: 2024-04-07T10:30:00+05:30
 draft: false
+type: standard-view
+weight: 1

+featured: true
+sidebar: true
+toc: true
+math:
+  enable: false
+lightgallery: false
+license: ""

+hiddenFromHomePage: false
+hiddenFromSearch: false

+author: Ajay Nadathur
+description: "A practical guide to running CrewAI with local models, including performance benchmarks on M3 MacBook Air and insights on agent-based book writing using chain-of-thought approach"

+tags:
+  - CrewAI
+  - AI Agents
+  - Local LLMs
+  - Python
+categories:
+  - blog
+  - tech

+resources:
+  - name: featured-image
+    src: blog-posts.jpg
 ---

 # Introduction

-While exploring CrewAI and running agents locally, I came across a [post on Twitter](https://x.com/_avichawla/status/1900434449797701942) claiming it’s possible to run CrewAI with Gemma and use it to generate a small book.
+While exploring CrewAI and running agents locally, I came across a [post on Twitter](https://x.com/_avichawla/status/1900434449797701942) claiming it's possible to run CrewAI with Gemma and use it to generate a small book.
 I replicated most of the code and tried running it locally.
-Initially, it didn’t work, but with some minor modifications, I managed to get it running successfully.
+Initially, it didn't work, but with some minor modifications, I managed to get it running successfully.

 ## My Experiment: Book Writer with Local Models